-- a trustee or manager of an occupational or personal pension scheme; - a member of the pension board of a public service pension scheme; - a person who is otherwise involved in the administration of such a scheme an occupational or personal pension scheme; - the employer in relation to an occupational pension scheme; - a professional adviser in relation to such a scheme; and - a person who is otherwise involved in advising the trustees or managers of an occupational or personal pension scheme in relation to the scheme, to report a matter to The Pensions Regulator as soon as is reasonably practicable where that person has reasonable cause to believe that:
+- a trustee or manager of an occupational or personal pension scheme; - a member of the pension board of a public service pension scheme; - a person who is otherwise involved in the administration of such a scheme an occupational or personal pension scheme; - the employer in relation to an occupational pension scheme; - a professional adviser in relation to such a scheme; and - a person who is otherwise involved in advising the trustees or managers of an occupational or personal pension scheme in relation to the scheme, to report a matter to The Pensions Regulator as soon as is reasonably practicable where that person has reasonable cause to believe that: - (a) a legal duty relating to the administration of the scheme has not been or is not being complied with, and - (b) the failure to comply is likely to be of material significance to The Pensions Regulator.

-(a) a legal duty relating to the administration of the scheme has not been or is not being complied with, and above may have.
+The Act states that a person can be subject to a civil penalty if he or she fails to comply with this requirement without a reasonable excuse.
+The duty to report breaches under the Act overrides any other duties the individuals listed above may have.
 However the duty to report does not override 'legal privilege'.
 This means that, generally, communications between a professional legal adviser and their client, or a person representing their client, in connection with legal advice being given to the client, do not have to be disclosed.